fluxcd/flux/site/faq.md

       automatically attempt to use platform-provided credentials when scanning images in GCR.
-    - (Amazon) Elastic Container Registry has its own authentication using IAM; Flux can scan for images in ECR if you tell it which region and registry ID(s) to use.
+    - (Amazon) Elastic Container Registry has its own authentication using IAM; Flux will use AWS credentials to scan for images in ECR, if it detects them.

 To work around exceptional cases, you can mount a docker config into the Flux container.
 See the argument `--docker-config` in [the daemon